-- The Board generally meets at least quarterly in the UK to oversee the general management and conduct of all aspects of the Company's business.
+- The Board generally meets at least quarterly in the Ireland to oversee the general management and conduct of all aspects of the Company's business.
 In addition to the scheduled quarterly board meetings, ad hoc meetings are held from time to time.
-Ad-hoc meetings are held to approve financial statements and to address exceptional items arising between quarterly meetings. - The quorum for meetings of the Board is fixed by the Board in accordance with the Constitution and unless so fixed at any other number shall be two. - The Constitution of the Company outlines which parties may convene meetings of the Board and the relevant notice requirements. - The company secretary of the Company is required to attend all meetings of the Board and record minutes of all such meetings. - David Rae has been appointed as director and chairperson of the Company and presides at board meetings (unless the members of the Board who are present choose another Director to chair the meeting). - The Board is organised in a way that no one person can decide on the direction of the Company without the endorsement of another.
+Ad-hoc meetings are held to approve financial statements and to address exceptional items arising between quarterly meetings. - The Constitution of the Company outlines which parties may convene meetings of the Board and the relevant notice requirements. - The company secretary of the Company attends all meetings of the Board and record minutes of all such meetings. - The Chair of the Board of Directors of the Company presides at board meetings (unless the members of the Board who are present choose another Director to chair the meeting). - The Board is organised in a way that no one person can decide on the direction of the Company without the endorsement of another.